AdobeDocs/analytics-platform.en/help/use-cases/stitching/shared-devices.md

 ## Improve person centric analysis

-To improve person centric analysis of shared devices, you have two options: you can use stitching, or you can implement  ECID reset functionality.
-Both approaches are discussed in more details in the sections below.
+The example data is a mix of both authenticated and unauthenticated activity for the same device.
+The challenge is to assign a person to the unauthenticated traffic, so you can perfom a person-centric analysis and Customer Journey Analyics does not drop the activities that do not have a person id value.
+To solve this challenge, you have two options: you can use stitching, or you can implement  ECID reset functionality.
+Both options are discussed in more details in the sections below.

 ### Stitching